coq/coq/doc/sphinx/addendum/sprop.rst

    The status of strict propositions is experimental.

+   In particular, conversion checking through bytecode or native code compilation currently does not understand proof irrelevance.

 This section describes the extension of |Coq| with definitionally proof irrelevant propositions (types in the sort :math:`\SProp`, also known as strict propositions) as described in